tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

   Website owners do not prefer themselves to be blocked.
 This plugin prevents such a sad thing unless you force it.
 And futhermore, if such a situation occurs, you can [rescue yourself](http://www.ipgeoblock.com/codex/what-should-i-do-when-i-m-locked-out.html "What should I do when I'm locked out? | IP Geo Block") easily.

 * **Clean uninstallation:**
   Nothing is left in your precious mySQL database after uninstallation.
 So you can feel free to install and activate to make a trial of this plugin's functionality.
-Several days later, you'll find many undesirable accesses in your validation logs if all validation targets are enabled.

 = Attribution =